1951 New York Giants (MLB) season: The "shot heard 'round the world"

 In the bottom of the ninth, Alvin Dark led off with a single, and Don Mueller followed with another.
 After Monte Irvin popped out to first base, Whitey Lockman lined a double to left-center field, scoring Dark and putting Mueller on third.
-Dodger manager Chuck Dressen summoned game 1 starter Ralph Branca in to relieve Newcombe, despite having only had one day's rest.
+Dodger manager Chuck Dressen summoned game 1 starter Ralph Branca in to relieve Newcombe, despite having had only one day of rest.
 On his second pitch, Bobby Thomson drove a pitch to deep left field for a walk-off home run to clinch the pennant for the Giants.
 This home run, hit at 3:58 p.m.
 EST on October 3, 1951, came to be known as the "Shot Heard 'Round the World".

 The phrase shot heard 'round the world is from a classic poem by Ralph Waldo Emerson, originally used to refer to the first clash of the American Revolutionary War and since used to apply to other dramatic moments, military and otherwise.
 In the case of Thomson's home run, it was particularly apt as U.S. servicemen fighting in the Korean War listened to the radio broadcast of the game.

 Thomson's homer, and the Giants' victory, are also sometimes known as the Miracle of Coogan's Bluff.